coinosis/coinosis/README.md

 ```

-* You might need to reset your browser's metamask account's transaction history (settings > advanced > reset account).
+Before using Metamask, you need need to reset its transaction history (settings > advanced > reset account).

+# Contribute to this repo

 ## run the tests